iwyfaf-vue-ui/ariadna-ui/DEV.md

 3. The structure of the library element directories must be strictly observed;
 4. Each function of the library element must be covered by at least 3-4 Unit-tests.;
 5. Each library element should have a well-described file with the types.
+6. Each library element should have Unit tests for each entity (core, composables, directives, etc.).

 ### Writing a Software Requirements Specification